walterhiggins/WMPJS/book-outline.md

 ### Assiging to the exports variable
 Since the only purpose of the roll variable inside of our modules is to be attached to the exports variable we can save ourselves a line of code by simply assigning the function expression directly to exports.roll without using the intermediate `roll` variable.

-@@listing dice_v5.js
+@@listing dice_v5.js TODO ADD CAPTION

-The above listing is one line shorter than the previous listing (@@listref{dice_v4.js}).
+The above listing is one line shorter than listing @@listref{dice_v4.js}.
 If it isn't clear what has changed let me illustrate with another example.
 Let's say we want to create a new module that provides farm animals.
 We could write it like this:

     var cow = 'Cow';
     var sheep = 'Sheep';